flokk.

 Centrum Nauki Kopernik Planetarium

-Located inside the Copernicus Science Centre complex, the planetarium runs family-friendly dome shows throughout the day in Polish and periodically in English, covering topics like the solar system an
+Located inside the Copernicus Science Centre complex, the planetarium runs family-friendly dome shows throughout the day in Polish and periodically in English, covering topics like the solar system and deep space exploration.
+Book tickets online in advance as shows sell out quickly on weekends.

 experiences